dr-saad-la/Time-Series-Tools/README.md

 12. **[tch-rs](https://github.com/LaurentMazare/tch-rs)** Tch-rs is a library for using PyTorch in Rust.
 It enables deep learning and machine learning applications, including time series forecasting with neural networks.
 [Tch-rs docs](https://docs.rs/tch/)

 13. **[linfa](https://github.com/rust-ml/linfa)** Linfa is a comprehensive machine learning framework for Rust that supports various machine learning algorithms, including those suitable for time series analysis such as clustering and regression.
 [Linfa docs](https://docs.rs/linfa/)

+## C++ Libraries for Time Series Analysis

+1. **[Dlib](http://dlib.net/)** Dlib is a modern C++ toolkit containing machine learning algorithms and tools for creating complex software in C++.
+It includes tools for time series analysis, such as linear models and support vector regression.
+[Dlib GitHub](https://github.com/davisking/dlib)

+2. **[KFR](https://www.kfrlib.com/)** KFR is a fast C++ DSP framework designed for audio and time series data processing.
+It provides tools for fast Fourier transform (FFT), convolution, filtering, and more, making it suitable for spectral analysis of time series data.
+[KFR GitHub](https://github.com/kfrlib/kfr)

+3. **[Eigen](https://eigen.tuxfamily.org/)** Eigen is a high-performance C++ library for linear algebra, matrix, and vector operations.
+It can be used in time series analysis for implementing algorithms that require matrix computations.
+[Eigen GitHub](https://gitlab.com/libeigen/eigen)

+4. **[Armadillo](http://arma.sourceforge.net/)** Armadillo is a high-quality linear algebra library for C++ with a syntax similar to MATLAB.
+It is used for time series analysis requiring linear algebra operations, offering efficient solutions for large datasets.
+[Armadillo GitHub](https://gitlab.com/conradsnicta/armadillo-code)

+5. **[Bayes++](https://sourceforge.net/projects/bayesplusplus/)** Bayes++ is a C++ library for Bayesian filtering and estimation.
+It is particularly useful for time series data where Bayesian methods are needed for prediction and inference.
+[Bayes++ docs](https://sourceforge.net/projects/bayesplusplus/)

+6. **[PyTorch C++ API (LibTorch)](https://pytorch.org/cppdocs/)** LibTorch is the C++ distribution of PyTorch, offering tools for building machine learning models, including time series analysis with neural networks like LSTM and GRU.
+[LibTorch GitHub](https://github.com/pytorch/pytorch/tree/master/cpp)

+7. **[RtAudio](http://www.music.mcgill.ca/~gary/rtaudio/)** RtAudio is a set of C++ classes that provide a common API for real-time audio input/output across Linux, Macintosh OS X, and Windows operating systems.
+It is suitable for processing time series data in real-time audio applications.
+[RtAudio GitHub](https://github.com/thestk/rtaudio)

 ## Contributing